liyu10000/PPG/segdefects/EXPERIMENT.md

 ### Exp12 (06/06/2020)
  - Idea
-0. Received new data set.
+0. Received 2nd data set.
 1. Augment delamination & corrosion on new high-q set.
 Augment corrosion on new low-q set.
 2. Found a fatal error in previous exps: delamination augmentation data overlaps with testing set!